Alignak-monitoring/alignak/doc/source/05_thebasics/notifications.rst

 Notification Methods
 =====================

-You can have Shinken notify you of problems and recoveries pretty much anyway you want: pager, cellphone, email, instant message, audio alert, electric shocker, etc. How notifications are sent depends on the :ref:`notification commands <configobjects/command>` that are defined in your :ref:`object definition files <configuration/config>`.
+You can have Alignak notify you of problems and recoveries pretty much anyway you want: pager, cellphone, email, instant message, audio alert, electric shocker, etc. How notifications are sent depends on the :ref:`notification commands <configobjects/command>` that are defined in your :ref:`object definition files <configuration/config>`.

-If you install Shinken according to the :ref:`quickstart guide <gettingstarted/quickstart>`, it should be configured to send email notifications.
-You can see the email notification commands that are used by viewing the contents of the following file: "/etc/shinken/objects/commands.cfg".
+If you install Alignak according to the :ref:`quickstart guide <gettingstarted/quickstart>`, it should be configured to send email notifications.
+You can see the email notification commands that are used by viewing the contents of the following file: "/etc/alignak/objects/commands.cfg".

-Specific notification methods (paging, etc.) are not directly incorporated into the Shinken code as it just doesn't make much sense.
-The "core" of Shinken is not designed to be an all-in-one application.
-If service checks were embedded in Shinken's core it would be very difficult for users to add new check methods, modify existing checks, etc. Notifications work in a similar manner.
+Specific notification methods (paging, etc.) are not directly incorporated into the Alignak code as it just doesn't make much sense.
+The "core" of Alignak is not designed to be an all-in-one application.
+If service checks were embedded in Alignak's core it would be very difficult for users to add new check methods, modify existing checks, etc. Notifications work in a similar manner.
 There are a thousand different ways to do notifications and there are already a lot of packages out there that handle the dirty work, so why re-invent the wheel and limit yourself to a bike tire?
 Its much easier to let an external entity (i.e. a simple script or a full-blown messaging system) do the messy stuff.
 Some messaging packages that can handle notifications for pagers and cellphones are listed below in the resource section.

 Notification Type Macro